-Waste information currently displayed in WIMS was collected in early 2011 and represents project planning information at that time.
+The waste streams currently displayed in WIMS were collected in early 2012 and represents project planning information at that time.
 The data does not take into account any subsequent changes to forecasts.
 The information includes low-level and mixed low-level radioactive waste information supplied by all DOE programs.
-The waste information was successfully updated in May 2011.
+The waste information was successfully updated in June 2012.